-This method of tooth replacement can be very esthetic and functional for a period of time.
+For replacing single teeth, the most common procedure for placing a dental bridge begins with wearing down the two adjacent teeth to miniature wedge shapes.
+Then the dental implant is placed over the wedge, using the wedge-shaped tooth to hold the implant in place.
+This method of replacing single teeth can be very aesthetic and functional for a period of time.
 However, a tooth-supported bridge does not replace the bone that previously surrounded the root.
-Since there is no longer a root to hold the bone in place, the bone deteriorates, or melts away.
+Since there is no longer a root to hold the bone in place, the bone deteriorates or melts away.

 There are many advantages to replacing a single missing tooth with an implant-supported crown:

-- It is more hygienic (easier to clean) than a bridge.
+- It is easier to keep clean than a dental bridge

 For more information on replacing single teeth, contact any of the offices in the Baltimore area for Maryland Center for Oral Surgery and Dental Implants.
 Call (410) 628-1839 to schedule a consultation today.